AmericanCouncils/fiendish-bundle/README.md

 ## Starting and Stopping Daemon Processes

-To start a daemon process, persist a Process object to the database:
+To start a daemon process, persist a Process object to the database and then ask the master daemon to sync the change:

 ```php
 use DavidMikeSimon\FiendishBundle\Entity\Process;